 Unlike traditional shelters, we differentiate our services by providing comprehensive programming for 12 months (longer if needed), allowing women and children the precious gift of time.
 Our unique approach helps women and their children begin to heal through a deep relationship with Jesus Christ.
-We provide housing, safety, and basic needs so women can focus on their children, self-improvement and education, which is needed for healthy sustainable living.
+We provide housing, safety, and basic needs so women can focus on their children and their personal and professional development, which is needed for healthy sustainable living.